theos/theos.dev/docs/Installation-Cygwin.md

 This guide will help you install Theos on your Windows (7, 8, and 8.1) machine via Cygwin.

-Please consider using [[Windows Subsystem for Linux|Installation-Linux]] instead if possible.
+Please consider using [Windows Subsystem for Linux](/docs/Installation-Linux.html) instead if possible.
 Cygwin works but is quite limited.

 | Platform | Minimum OS version | Targets supported
 |----------|--------------------|-------------------|